Table of Contents

 b.
 Combined Footings

-In this type of footings, two or more columns are supported by a single base.
+In this type of footing, two or more columns are supported by a single base.

 This type of footing is required when a column is extremely close to the boundary of the property and hence it is worthless to provide footing much beyond the column face.